PhD in Nutrition and Exercise Physiology with Emphasis in Nutrition

 Admissions

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the PhD in Nutrition and Exercise Physiology-Nutrition emphasis and the minimum requirements of the Graduate School.
-Before official admission to the University of Missouri, your application materials will be reviewed by both the Graduate School and the degree program to which you applied.
+Before official admission to the University of Missouri, application materials will be reviewed by both the Graduate School and the Nutrition and Exercise Physiology Graduate admissions committee.
 Specific information can be found on the department website.

 Deadline for Applications is December 30th.
 While applications received after that date will still be considered, they will not be eligible for all fellowships.